 Positive Impact Health Centers offers a variety of groups and training.

 WILLOW – DULUTH Office Willow emphasized gender pride, helps women identify and maintain supportive social networks, teaching coping strategies, enhances awareness of STI transmission and HIV reinfection, teaches assertive communication skills and helps participants distinguish between healthy and unhealthy relationships and define types of abusive relationships.
-Contact Kyle to register for information and registration.
+Contact Courtney Allen to register for information and registration at (678) 990-6448.

 TLC: Together Learning Choices (Acting Safe) – Decatur Office TLC is a group for newly diagnosed minority youth ages 18 – 24 focused on improving health and engaging in healthy relationships.
 It is a closed group where participants meet for 3-hour sessions – once a week for 4 weeks.
 All participants receive a $50 gift card at the end of each session and a voucher for a free STI screening (valid for 1 year) at the end of the 4-week cycle.
 Contact Kasarah Phillips or Will Wheaton at (678) 365-4300 for information and registration.
 Now recruiting for new groups!